-Construction and operation of the proposed rail line could affect Canada lynx and its habitat.
-However, as described in Section 4.3.1.1, Canada Lynx in the Action Area, Canada lynx habitat in the action areas is marginal at best, and the presence of a Canada lynx would be extremely rare and would represent a dispersing Canada lynx.
+Construction and operation of the proposed rail line could affect Canada lynx.
+However, as described in Section 4.3.1.1, Canada Lynx in the Action Area, Canada lynx habitat in the action areas is marginal at best and generally limited to an area above the proposed three-mile tunnel that crosses under the southern boundary of Ashley National Forest; and the presence of a Canada lynx would be extremely rare and would represent a dispersing Canada lynx.
 As such, the potential impacts from the proposed rail line would be insignificant and discountable, because the effects would be extremely unlikely to occur, and if they were to occur, the impact could not be meaningfully measured, detected, or evaluated.
 Therefore, OEA determines the impact from the proposed rail line would have no population level effects and never reach the scale where take would occur.